EricssonResearch/openwebrtc-browser-extensions/README.md

 ## Step 2 - Installing extensions

 ### Safari
-Currently we only provide a Safari [extension](https://github.com/EricssonResearch/openwebrtc-browser-extensions/blob/master/safari/OpenWebRTC.safariextz).
-Install it through the Extension Builder in Safari:
+Currently we only provide a Safari extension, just  [download](https://github.com/EricssonResearch/openwebrtc-browser-extensions/blob/master/safari/OpenWebRTC.safariextz) and doubleclick.

+If you want to modify the extension you need to use the Extension Builder in Safari:

 ![Safari screenshot](https://github.com/EricssonResearch/openwebrtc-browser-extensions/blob/master/imgs/safari_screenshot.png)